wrjv/Bak-SneppenSlumMigration/docs/README.md

 Each time step, the following steps are taken:
 1. Select the cell with the lowest fitness within the model.
 2. Select a random empty cell and give this cell a random new fitness.
-3. Empty the previously selected cell at 1) and lower the cells within Neumann Neighbourhood by a certain factor.
+3. Empty the previously selected cell at 1) and lower the cells within[von Neumann Neighbourhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) by a certain factor.

 How did we do the fitness?